Date of Degree

 Copyright 2010 Jianling Liao

 Liao, Jianling.
-"The impact of interactive discussions on L2 Chinese composition writing." dissertation, University of Iowa, 2010.
+"The impact of interactive discussions on L2 Chinese composition writing."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.